matthewwithanm/jquery-icbiacontrol/README.markdown

 Options can be passed either in an object when you initialize the plugin, or by setting prefixed data-* attributes on the select box you're replacing.
-(For example, if you want to set the option "widgetTemplate", you would use the attribute "data-icbiaselect-widgetTemplate".)
+(For example, if you want to set the option "widgetTemplate", you would use the attribute "data-icbiacontrol-widgetTemplate".)

 ### widgetTemplate

-Used if you aren't happy with the default widget markup icbiaselect produces.
+Used if you aren't happy with the default widget markup icbiacontrol produces.
 Can be either a function that returns a jQuery object or a selector that will be used to find a template in the document.
-Whichever you use, make sure it contains an element with the class "icbiaselect-display" if you want it to reflect the state of your select box.
-The class "icbiaselect-widget" will be automatically added to your element, and it (along with the original select box) will be nested in a container with the class "icbiaselect".
+The classes "icbiacontrol-widget" and "icbia<controlName>-widget" will be automatically added to your element.

 #### Example